agile-learning-institute/mongodb_configurator_spa/README.md

 - Events - List of Event Cards (Modal Dialog, Processing Output or Exception Handling)
 - Welcome - users guide
 # Plan
+- phase one,
+  - pear down to just hello world, you are done when npm build container successfully serves up the hello world page
+  - review @mentorhum-person-ui Dockerfile, and NGINX configs.
+Comapre with and improve our dockerfilr and configs.
+  - phase is complete when the container image serves up the hello world page again

 # Progress